USPTO Examiner DEUTSCH TAYLOR M - Art Unit 3798

 Interview Effectiveness

-Conducting an examiner interview provides a +10.0% benefit to allowance rate for applications examined by DEUTSCH, TAYLOR M. This interview benefit is in the 43% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +25.0% benefit to allowance rate for applications examined by DEUTSCH, TAYLOR M. This interview benefit is in the 72% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 22.2% of applications are subsequently allowed.
-This success rate is in the 31% percentile among all examiners.
-Strategic Insight: RCEs show below-average effectiveness with this examiner.
-Carefully evaluate whether an RCE or continuation is the better strategy.
+When applicants file an RCE with this examiner, 14.3% of applications are subsequently allowed.
+This success rate is in the 10% percentile among all examiners.
+Strategic Insight: RCEs show lower effectiveness with this examiner compared to others.
+Consider whether a continuation application might be more strategic, especially if you need to add new matter or significantly broaden claims.

 After-Final Amendment Practice